 - Delayed motor skill development

-- Higher number of infections, because iron support immune system
+- A higher number of infections because iron supports the immune system

 - Fatigue